AlertMend/AlertMend.io/blogs/Understanding_Kubernetes_CrashLoopBackOff.md

 ```bash
 kubectl logs <pod_name>
 ```

 **Solution:**
-- Use a debugging container (like Ubuntu) to access the environment and inspect kube-dns configurations.
+- Use a debugging container (like Ubuntu) to access the environment and inspect **CoreDNS** or other DNS configurations.
+- Verify that DNS queries from your application are correctly resolving.

 ---